What is Morton's Neuroma?

 What Shoes are the Best for Walking if I have Morton's Neuroma?

-If you are looking for walking shoes for Morton's Neuroma, look no further than the Miracle Trainer.
-This wonder-working shoe is one of the best shoes for Morton's Neuroma and is ideal for longer walks.
+If you are looking for walking shoes for Morton's neuroma, look no further than the Miracle Trainer by Sole Bliss.
+This wonder-working shoe is one of the best shoes for Morton's neuroma and is ideal for longer walks.

-The Miracle Trainer has an ultra-cushioned, anatomically contoured footbed which cushions and protects conditions like Morton's Neuroma.
-The toe-box is deep and wide to allow for tricky toes.
-If you have a Morton's Neuroma insole, there is room to insert this insole on top of the footbed.
+The Miracle Trainer - our best walking shoe for Morton's neuroma has an ultra-cushioned, anatomically contoured footbed which cushions and protects conditions like Morton's neuroma.
+The toe-box is deep and wide to allow for difficult toes.
+If you have a Morton's neuroma insole, there is room to insert this insole on top of the footbed, thanks to the extra volume in the shoe.

-made from high-quality Italian leather which makes it a great walking shoe for Morton's Neuroma sufferers.
+The Miracle Trainer is made from high-quality Italian leather which makes it a great walking shoe for Morton's neuroma sufferers.
 This material is soft yet durable and breathable.
 It will not constrict your foot or put pressure on the neuroma.

 Browse our Full Collection of Shoes for Morton's Neuroma.